 Into the Abyss

-This looks at the realignment of the European powers and the emergence of the alliance system in the years following the death of Queen Victoria in 1901.
-It examines the key role played by royalty in smoothing the path to the Anglo-Russian entente of 1907, and at the part played by the Kaiser's erratic, unstable personality in the growing isolation of Germany in the years leading up to 1914.
+This episode looks at the realignment of the European powers and the emergence of the alliance system in the years following the death of Queen Victoria in 1901.
+It examines the key role played by royalty in smoothing the path to the Anglo-Russian entente of 1907 and the part played by the kaiser's erratic, unstable personality in the growing isolation of Germany in the years leading up to 1914.

 |Executive Producer||Denys Blakeway|